StarThinking/ZebraConf/README.md

 - The test will finish a few minutes and the test results will be saved into ZebraConf/runner/log directory, as single\_hypothesis and single\_run txt files.
 Please check the end of single\_hypothesis files to see if Hypothesis Testing Info is recorded.

-- Determine with hypothesis testing info.
+- Analyze hypothesis testing info.
+Here, the second argument indicates the confidence used in hypothesis testing analysis.
 ```
 $ ./runner/sbin/hypo_analysis_wrapper.sh ./runner/log/[replace with the SINGLE_HYPOTHESIS.txt file] 0.999
 ```